Quite the Pickle: What is the Difference Between Pickled Foods and Fermented Foods?

 Pickle Cons

-If you are new to pickling, you will want to make sure to carefully follow your recipe to ensure the right mix of acid and salt in properly sterilized jars.
+If you are new to pickling, you will want to carefully follow your recipe to ensure the right mix of acid and salt in properly sterilized jars.
 If this process is off, it can result in the overgrowth of harmful bacteria.

 What Can be Pickled?